Kavirondo: Origins and divisions

-The Kavirondo have many tribes, divided, Sir H. H. Johnston suspects, totemically.
+The Kavirondo had many tribes, divided, Sir H. H. Johnston suspected, totemically.

 Culture and society

 A characteristic feature of the people was their traditional nakedness.
-Among the Nilotic Kavirondo married men who are fathers wore a small piece of goat-skin (Sembe), which though practically useless as a covering was worn according to ethnic etiquette.
-Even among men who have adopted European clothing this goat-skin must still be worn underneath.
+Among the Nilotic Kavirondo married men who are fathers wore a small piece of goat-skin (Sembe) which, though practically useless as a covering, was worn according to ethnic etiquette.
+Even among men who have adopted European clothing, this goat-skin must still be worn underneath.
 Contact with whites has led to the adoption of European clothing by numbers of the men (who were better travelled), but the women (who were less travelled), more conservative, remained in nudity or the scanty covering which they wore before the advent of Europeans.

-Among the Bantu Kavirondo married women wear a short fringe of black string in front and a tassel of banana fibre suspended from a girdle behind, this tassel having at a distance the appearance of a tail.
+Among the Bantu Kavirondo, married women wear a short fringe of black string in front and a tassel of banana fiber suspended from a girdle behind, this tassel having at a distance the appearance of a tail.
 Hence the report of early travellers as to a tailed race in Africa.
 The Nilotic Kavirondo women wear the tail, but dispense with the fringe in front.
-For dandy they wear a goat-skin slung over the shoulders.
+For dandy, they wear a goat-skin slung over the shoulders.

-Some of the Bantu tribes practise circumcision, the Nilotic tribes do not.
-Patterns are tattooed on chest and stomach for ornament.
-Men, even husbands, are forbidden to touch the women's tails, which must be worn even should any other clothing be wrapped round the body.
+Some of the Bantu tribes practice circumcision.
+The Nilotic tribes do not.
+Patterns are tattooed on the chest and stomach as an ornament.
+Men, even husbands, are forbidden to touch the women's tails, which must be worn even if any other clothing is wrapped round the body.

 The Kavirondo are noted for their independent and pugnacious nature, honesty and sexual morality, traits particularly marked among the Bantu tribes.
 There are more women than men, and thus the Kavirondo are naturally inclined towards polygamy.
 Among the Bantu tribes a man has the refusal of all the younger sisters of his wife as they attain puberty.
 Practically no woman lives unmarried all her life, for if no suitor seeks her, she singles out a man and offers herself to him at a reduced price, an offer usually accepted, as the women are excellent agricultural laborers.
 The Nilotic Kavirondo incline to exogamy, endeavouring always to marry outside their clan.
-Girls are betrothed at six or seven, and the husband-elect continually makes small presents to his father-in-law-elect till the bride reaches womanhood.
+Girls are betrothed at six or seven, and the husband-elect continually makes small presents to his father-in-law-elect until the bride reaches womanhood.